Members Info

 We have a variety of merchandise available to help you look the part.
 The Game Day Uniform can be included in a discounted pack with a Saints Footy Bag included.
 For more information please refer to the Teams App.

-We have great quality Saints weatherproof jackets, Saints beanies, Saints training singlets, Saints hoodies and other items available also.
+We have great quality Saints weatherproof jackets, Saints beanies and scarves, hats, Saints training t-shirts, Saints hoodies (available by order).

 Training

-Training for the Saints Under 8s and 10s is every Wednesday night at 5pm to 6pm during the season at our home ground, Oak Park Sports and Aquatic Centre.
+Training for the Saints Under 8s and 10s is staggered every Wednesday & Friday night from 5pm to 7pm during the season at our home ground, Oak Park Sports and Aquatic Centre.

 Our coaches work to each child's experience and skill level to help them improve their footy skills each week.
 They also work on team building and fair play skills to ensure we are a cohesive unit.
 We like to think we are getting this right and this is demonstrated by the fact our Saints love coming to training, even when its cold and wet!
 In the event your child cant make training, please let your coach or team manager know.